-It is a fiction based on scientific and technical progress achieved in the more or less distant future.
-After spending some time looking for answers, explain that one of the most important elements of science fiction is technological development.
-We imagine a world where technologies are much more advanced than those of today.
+It is a fiction based on scientific and technical progress achieved in the more or less distant future

+Assemble the answers and explain that technological developments are at the heart of science-fiction, usually when extremely advanced technologies meet social needs and solve challenges in a way that the technologies of today cannot.

-Then, ask your child to find examples of technologies that could be found in an imaginary future and which would solve all current problems.
-This would be called a utopia.
+Then, ask the students to name examples of technologies that could be found in an imaginary future and which would solve all current problems.
+That's an utopia.

-Next, adapt the exercise in relation to technologies which could be threatening for us in a future world.
-This would be called a dystopia.
+Ask the students to think about the way technologies could be threatening for us in a future world.
+That's a dystopia.